larry868/linkerpod/readme.md

 ## Usage

+### GitHub Pages Install

-The simplest way is to fork this repo and to activate [GitHub Pages](https://pages.github.com/):
+Fork this repo and activate [GitHub Pages](https://pages.github.com/):

 1. fork linkerpod
-1. update the `/docs/linkerpod.yaml` file with your own links
+1. customize the `/docs/linkerpod.yaml` file with your own links
-1. activate GitHub Pages on your repo, and specify `deploy from a branch` and choose `master` and `/docs`
+1. activate GitHub Pages on your repo, and specify `deploy from a branch` in `master` and `/docs`

 ## Roadmap

-In a futur version, linkerpod could implement some Web3 technologies such as :
+In a futur version linkerpod could implement some Web3 technologies such as :
 - decentralized storage
 - authentication with a wallet
 - display NFT